Undergraduate CUR-BLW31-2023

 At the completion of this subject students will be able to:

-- examine the main provisions contained in a typical double tax agreement based on the Organisation for Economic Co-operation and Development (OECD) Model Treaty as they affect individuals income, investment, companies and business operations
+- interpret the main provisions contained in a double tax agreement based on the Organisation for Economic Co-operation and Development (OECD) Model Treaty as they affect individuals income, investment, companies and business operations

-- scrutinise anti-avoidance mechanisms employed by governments to combat international tax avoidance,
+- examine anti-avoidance mechanisms employed by governments to combat international tax avoidance

-- explain how profit reduction techniques and tax treaties can be used in international tax planning.
+- appraise how profit reduction techniques and tax treaties can be used in international tax planning

 - Introduction to international taxation